FriendsOfEpub/Blitz/README.md

 ### For core

-`lessc blitz.less blitz.css`
+`lessc Blitz_framework/LESS/blitz.less Blitz_framework/CSS/blitz.css`

 ### For Kindle

 Either uncomment `@import 'blitz-kindle';` in `blitz.less` or, if you want to compile a specific kindle stylesheet:

-`lessc blitz-kindle.less blitz-kindle.css`
+`lessc Blitz_framework/LESS/plugins/blitz-kindle.less Blitz_framework/CSS/blitz-kindle.css`

 ### For Media Queries

 You shouldn’t output them in `blitz.css` as legacy RMSDK (ePub 2) will ignore the entire stylesheet if there are media queries in it—excepted `amzn` queries.

-`lessc blitz-mq.less blitz-mq.css`
+`lessc Blitz_framework/LESS/plugins/blitz-mq.less Blitz_framework/CSS/blitz-mq.css`

 ## Design & Goals